 4. Improves Blood Circulation

 Facial procedures often involve the use of massage rollers.
 Even five minutes of facial massage can improve the blood flow to the cheeks and skin.
 Regular massaging can improve the vascular dilation response (widening of blood vessels, leading to improved blood flow) (4).
 Massaging with your fingers may also have similar benefits.
+This might be helpful for most, except those with sensitive skin and rosacea.

 5. Improves Skin Firmness